hausec/PowerZure/docs/Functions/infogathering.rst

 ::

-  Get-AzureADRoleMember -All
+  Get-AzureRoleMember -All

 ::

-  Get-AzureADRole -Role '[RoleName]'
+  Get-AzureRole -Role '[RoleName]'

 ::

-  Get-AzureADRole -Role '[RoleId]'
+  Get-AzureRole -Role '[RoleId]'

 **Description**

 Uses a Graph API call to list the role, roleid, members name, and if there's any application service principal members.
 Application Service Principals will show up as '$null', as it's a bug within the Graph API output.
 This property can be expanded to reveal the actual name, e.g.
 ::

-  $a = Get-AzureAdRoleMember; $a.Applicationmembers
+  $a = Get-AzureRoleMember; $a.Applicationmembers

 Due to mismatch in documentation, role names my not be 100% accurate to what the API's backend has, e.g. Company Administrator is what the API uses, but it's displayed as Global Administrator.
 Because of this, using a Role ID is more accurate.